Home

 MOCHA and Double MOCHA

-2019 has seen the start-up of a new project, Double MOCHA.
-This follows on from the MOCHA project which ran from 2012 through till 2016.
+2019 saw the start-up of a new project, Double MOCHA.
+This followed on from the MOCHA project which ran from 2012 through till 2016.
 The start up of the Double MOCHA project was responsive to the need for new analytical methodologies to cope with the evolving complexities of behavioural response study (BRS) field efforts.
 Details of the two projects are provided below.

 MOCHA (2012-2016)